mac2115/Asymptote_BETA/README.md

 * **anything with error redirection**

 ### Credits
-Credits to the Lycoris developers for some of the timings I took from their timing list.
+Credits to the Lycoris developers for some of the timings I took from their timing list because I was too lazy to grab them myself.

 ### Contact
 You can find me on discord: **mac0014**